aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/imagewrapper/save/_index.md

 ## save {#string-ppimageformat}
-Saves Image to the specified file
+Saves the Image to the specified file in the specified format.

 ```python